wilsondel/playground-github/README.md

 # playground-github
-Testing some functionalities of github
+Testing some functionalities of github and git commands.